pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the paragraph below Table 36 as follows:</p>

-<p>The <b>Kids</b> entries in the root and intermediate nodes define the tree’s structure by identifying the immediate children of each node.
+<p>The <b>Kids</b> entries in the root and intermediate nodes define the tree's structure by identifying the immediate children of each node.
-The <b>Names</b> entries in the leaf (or root) nodes shall contain the tree’s keys and their associated values, arranged in key-value pairs and shall be sorted
+The <b>Names</b> entries in the leaf (or root) nodes shall contain the tree's keys and their associated values, arranged in key-value pairs and shall be sorted
 <del onMouseEnter="mouseEnter(this)" data-issue="214" data-iso="approved">lexically</del> in ascending order by key.
 Shorter keys shall appear before longer ones beginning with the same byte sequence.
 Any encoding of the keys may be used as long as it is self-consistent; keys shall be compared for equality on a simple byte-by-byte basis.
 </p>